yagrawl/scribbles/content/posts/2020-02-28-caching-api-with-redis-and-node.md

 ## Caching

 Caching is the process of storing data in a high-speed data storage layer (cache).
-Cache is generally stored in a fast access hardware and is more efficient than fetching data from the primary data store that the application uses.
+The cache is generally stored in fast access hardware and is more efficient than fetching data from the primary data store that the application uses.

 Here's a very basic example of Caching -- memoization.
 Note that memoization is a very specific form of caching which deals with storing the return value of a function based on its parameters.